subhashDev11/assignment-sept/README.md

 ├── ios                             - It contains files required to run the application on an iOS platform.
 ├── lib                             - Most important folder in the application, used to write most of the Dart code..
     ├── main.dart                   - Starting point of the application
+    ├── app
+    │   ├── app_export.dart         - It contains commonly used file imports
+    │   ├── constants               - It contains static constant class file │
     ├── core
     │   ├── app_export.dart         - It contains commonly used file imports
-    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── presentation                - It contains widgets of the screens ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes
+    │   ├── constants               - It contains static constant class file │   └── utils                   - It contains common files and utilities of the application ├── presentation                - It contains widgets of the screens ├── state                       - It contains the state of all widgets and app ├── routes                      - It contains all the routes of the application └── theme                       - It contains app theme and decoration classes └── widgets                     - It contains all custom widget classes